 The length of a CT procedure depends on the size of the area being scanned, but it usually lasts only a few minutes to half an hour.

 Overnight stay is not required

-There are no known side effects of CT scan.
-CT imaging is thought to be a perfectly safe procedure.
+CT scan procedure has no known side effects.
+It is thought to be a very safe medical procedure.

 CT scan is a very common medical procedure because of its benefits like identifying tumors in addition to injuries caused by accidents

 Because of the CT scan, doctors can identify the medical problems patients are suffering from, and they can come up with a treatment plan accordingly.